-New Year’s Eve is synonymous with two things: overpromising on resolutions for the coming year, and popping bottles of Champagne.
-But 2022 has been a wild ride.
+Popping bottles of Champagne has long been the accepted way to celebrate something big.
+But the last few years have been a wild ride.
 We partied hard enough to make up for two years of lockdown, and drowned out warnings of a coming recession with $20 martinis and caviar bumps.
-Some of us are now looking at our credit card statements and wondering how we’re going to afford a bottle (or several) of bubbly to ring in the new year.
+Some of us are now looking at our credit card statements and wondering how we’re going to afford a bottle (or several) of bubbly for our next big celebration.

 I’d suggest, instead of blowing $50+ on a bottle of Moët, try for a crémant instead.
 The best kept secret of French winemakers is this sparkling wine, which is made throughout France using the same second fermentation process as Champagne, but for a fraction of the price.
 I spoke to Champagne expert Cynthia Coutu, founder of the women-only sparkling wine club Delectabulles, to learn more about this fascinating wine.